-1 This statement describes our organisational structure for the period under review.
-Since the end of that period we have announced, that, following a strategic review of our Critical Care category, we will be withdrawing from our hospital care business over the remainder of 2022.
-As a result of this decision, and other factors, we announced the closure of our factory in Belarus effective 31 May 2022.
+&lt;sup>1 Following a strategic review of our Critical Care category, we withdrew from our hospital care business in 2022.
+As a result of this decision, we announced the closure of our factory in Belarus effective 31 May 2022.
+This statement describes our organisational structure for the period under review.
+Since the end of that period, we have announced plans to integrate the